 Early Feasibility of the Mitralign Percutaneous Tricuspid Valve Annuloplasty System (PTVAS)

-This study is looking for patients who have a “leaky” tricuspid valve in the heart.
+SCOUT: This study is looking for patients who have a “leaky” tricuspid valve in the heart.
 The leakage of blood is also called regurgitation.
-The tricuspid valve is located within the right side of the heart.
-Th…
+The tricuspid valve is located within the right side of the he…

 SDF1 Plasmid Treatment for Patients With Peripheral Artery Disease